CoronaMatrix/Sea/README.md

 # Sea Programming language (will resume development after I write a c compiler, a nes emulator, and lua vm (so that I better understand grammars and parsing and computer architecture(mainly language).
 And I hate the current syntax (stolen from javascript))
+I know no one interested.
+Just for me.

 #Scopes
 ```